 ARTICLE II PURPOSE

 2.1 Purpose.
-KCCNY is organized to provide members of the community with opportunities for engaging in kayak and canoe sport; to provide access by such persons to information and training in the skill and techniques thereof; to instruct and train members of the community in the sport of kayaking and canoeing; to act as a liaison with other groups and organizations with like interests; to promote the conservation and restoration of rivers particularly in the Northeast and Middle Atlantic regions; to organize, build, operate and maintain without profit to KCCNY, facilities for instruction, athletics, culture, sport and other activities in order to aid, develop and further the Corporation’s goals and purposes; to solicit, collect and otherwise raise money and to expend same in support of the programs and activities of KCCNY; to raise funds and solicit donations from interested individuals, charitable and educational organization, corporations, agencies and other interested institutions; to receive grants in aid from federal, state or local governmental and subdivisions thereof and to administer and expend such funds in furtherance of KCCNY’s goals and purposes.
+KCCNY is organized to provide members of the community with opportunities for engaging in kayak canoe and other paddle sports; to provide access by such persons to information and training in the skill and techniques thereof; to instruct and train members of the community in the sport of kayaking,canoeing and other paddle sports; to act as a liaison with other groups and organizations with like interests; to promote the conservation and restoration of rivers particularly in the Northeast and Middle Atlantic regions; to organize, build, operate and maintain without profit to KCCNY, facilities for instruction, athletics, culture, sport and other activities in order to aid, develop and further the Corporation’s goals and purposes; to solicit, collect and otherwise raise money and to expend same in support of the programs and activities of KCCNY; to raise funds and solicit donations from interested individuals, charitable and educational organization, corporations, agencies and other interested institutions; to receive grants in aid from federal, state or local governmental and subdivisions thereof and to administer and expend such funds in furtherance of KCCNY’s goals and purposes.
 KCCNY is organized exclusively for charitable and educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 ARTICLE III MEMBERSHIP

 3.1.
 Qualifications.
-Membership shall be open to all persons who are in sympathy with the ideals and objectives of KCCNY.
+Membership shall be open to all persons who are in sympathy with the ideals and objectives of KCCNY, without regard to race, nationality, religion, disability status, gender, or gender identity.

-Classes of Membership.
-KCCNY shall have four classes of membership:
+Classes of Membership shall be determined by the Board of Trustees.

-Regular Member: Any person eighteen (18) years of age or older may become a Regular Member by complying with the provisions specified below.
-A Regular Member shall be able to vote, shall be eligible for appointment to any committee, and shall be eligible for election to any office.
-They shall receive the KCCNY Newsletters, access to

-member areas of the KCCNY website, and shall be eligible to participate in all KCCNY activities.

-Family Member: People residing in the same household of a regular member may become Family Members.
-Family Members eighteen (18) years of age or older shall have the privileges of a regular member.
-A single mailing will be addressed to the family.

-Life Member: Life membership is awarded by vote of the membership upon nomination by the Board of Trustees.
-A Life Member shall have the privileges of a Member, but is not required to pay dues.

-Institutional Member: Any organization or group in sympathy with the ideals and objectives of KCCNY may apply to become an Institutional Member by complying with the provisions specified below, subject to the approval of the Board of Trustees.
-An Institutional Member shall receive the KCCNY Newsletters and access to member areas of the KCCNY website but shall not be eligible to vote, shall not have representation on the Board of Trustees or on any committee and shall not receive the printed membership roster.
-An Institutional Member may apply to the Board of Trustees for a copy of the printed membership roster, which the Board of Trustees may release to the Institutional Member, subject to such conditions as the Board of Trustees, in its sole discretion, may determine appropriate.